makyo/writing/work/the-fool/the-fool.md

 I laugh, she grins.
 "Seriously.
 It's a good mix.
 You're a good mix, too.
 But you wear all drab colors.
 Why's that?"

 I lay my ears back.
-There had been a sudden flush to my cheeks, at my appearance being so deliberately addressed.
+There's a sudden flush to my cheeks, at my appearance being so deliberately addressed.
 A blush along with the first hints of annoyance.
-These are soon replaced with embarrassment.
+These are soon replaced with simple embarrassment.
 "I don't want to-- I mean, I don't think I'd look good in bright colors or fancy clothes."

 "I think you would."
 She hastens to continue, speaking over my mounting disagreements, "I think you'd look good, if you dressed how you wanted.
 Don't you?"